gohugoio/hugo/content/tools/search.md

 * [Hugoidx](https://github.com/blevesearch/hugoidx) is an experimental application to create a search index.
 It's built on top of [Bleve](http://www.blevesearch.com/).
 * [GitHub Gist for Hugo Workflow](https://gist.github.com/sebz/efddfc8fdcb6b480f567).
 This gist contains a simple workflow to create a search index for your static website.
 It uses a simple Grunt script to index all your content files and [lunr.js](http://lunrjs.com/) to serve the search results.
 * [hugo-lunr](https://www.npmjs.com/package/hugo-lunr).
 A simple way to add site search to your static Hugo site using [lunr.js](http://lunrjs.com/).
 Hugo-lunr will create an index file of any html and markdown documents in your Hugo project.
+* [hugo-lunr-zh](https://www.npmjs.com/package/hugo-lunr-zh).
+A bit like Hugo-lunr, but Hugo-lunr-zh can help you seperate the Chinese keywords.

 ## Commercial Search Services